10-Q 1 lnth-20230930.htm 10-Q lnth-20230930

 Level 3 — Unobservable inputs that reflect a Company’s estimates about the assumptions that market participants would use in pricing the asset or liability.
 The Company develops these inputs based on the best information available, including its own data.

-The Company’s financial assets and liabilities measured at fair value on a recurring basis currently consist of money market funds and contingent consideration liabilities.
+Financial assets and liabilities measured at fair value on a recurring basis consist of money market funds, contingent consideration liabilities, and equity investments.
 The Company invests excess cash from its operating cash accounts in overnight investments and reflects these amounts in cash and cash equivalents in the condensed consolidated balance sheets at fair value using quoted prices in active markets for identical assets.
+Investment in equity securities resulting from the Perspective Therapeutics, Inc. (“Perspective”) strategic agreements were recorded at fair value by the Company and are adjusted for price changes observable in the market each quarter.
+The Company recorded the contingent consideration liabilities resulting from the Progenics Acquisition at fair value based on inputs that are not observable in the market.

 The tables below present information about the Company’s assets and liabilities measured at fair value on a recurring basis: